Does Timing of Defoliation Affect Spotted Knapweed Seed Viability and Germination?

 Year 1 Accomplishments:

-Objective 1: Clipping treatments were applied to spotted knapweed plants in June, July, and August and first-year data were successfully collected by mid fall.
+Objective 1: Clipping treatments were applied to spotted knapweed plants in June, July, and August and first-year data were successfully collected by mid-fall.
 Laboratory analyses of the spotted knapweed seeds was also successfully completed by winter.
 During the laboratory analysis process, we made a decision to eliminate the germination test on the spotted knapweed seeds.
 The reasons for this were two-fold.
-First, in many treatments, plants did not produce enough seeds to complete a sound test for both viability and germination, and secondly, from previous experience we know that there is an extremely high potential for seeds to mold during the germination process, which can adversely affect germination.
+First, in many treatments, plants did not produce enough seeds to complete a sound test for both viability and germination, and secondly, from previous experience we know that there is an extremely high potential for seeds to mold during the germination process, which adversely affects germination.
 For these reasons, we restricted our laboratory analyses to spotted knapweed seed viability.
 Data for Year 1 were analyzed for presentation of preliminary results.

 Objective 2: We have been working with Montana livestock owners and landowners with spotted knapweed infestations, as well as the Montana Sheep Institute, to apply what we have learned in Year 1 to grazing management situations on the landscape.